ayush-that/FinVeda/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Con Code of Conduct

 ## Our Pledge